 what should I season roasted vegetables with?

-This is totally up to you, but I personally like to go simple with my seasonings.
+This is totally up to you, but I personally like to go very simple with my seasonings.

-For carrot “fries”, I mix things up a bit.
-I add garlic powder, fresh cracked pepper, paprika, and chili powder to make them taste more like seasoned fries.
+If I’m making carrot or sweet potato “fries”, I mix things up a bit.
+I like to add garlic powder, fresh cracked salt & pepper, paprika, and chili powder to make them taste more like seasoned fries.
+Such a delicious savory mix!

 what about salt?